Hard Money Loans for Investment Properties in Greater Boston in Boston, MA

 What down payment is required for investment property financing?

-Can I refinance an existing investment property with your hard money loans?
+Can I refinance an existing investment property with your loans?

-Yes, we offer cash-out and rate-term refinancing for investment properties, allowing investors to recover equity for new acquisitions or improve loan terms.
-Cash-out refinancing typically provides up to 70% loan-to-value for stabilized properties, with proceeds available for any investment purpose.
-Refinance transactions generally close in 2-3 weeks, providing much faster access to capital than conventional refinancing.
+Yes.
+We offer cash-out and rate-term refinancing for investment properties, allowing investors to recover equity for new acquisitions or improve loan terms.
+Cash-out refinancing typically provides up to 70 percent loan-to-value for stabilized properties.
+Refinance transactions generally close in two to three weeks, significantly faster than conventional refinancing and without the personal income documentation requirements that exclude many Boston investors.

-Do you work with out-of-state investors purchasing Boston investment properties?
+Do you work with foreign national investors purchasing Boston investment properties?